Skip to main content

 Control Plane

-The clawker control plane (cmd/clawker-cp, PID 1 of the clawker-controlplane container) is the authoritative supervisor.
-It owns the firewall lifecycle, eBPF program lifetime, agent identity registry, and the mTLS Session over which it dispatches in-container commands to clawkerd.
-CP is not the firewall — it is the host-level daemon that, among other things, manages the firewall.
-The Ory stack (Hydra, Kratos, Oathkeeper) runs as subprocesses inside CP; the CLI exchanges OAuth2 tokens with Hydra and calls AdminService gRPC over mTLS for every privileged operation.
-See Control Plane for the user-facing guide and Container Internals → clawkerd for the in-container counterpart.
+The clawker-controlplane container (cmd/clawkercp, its PID 1) is the authoritative host-level supervisor — it owns the firewall lifecycle, eBPF program lifetime, the agent registry, and the mTLS Session over which it dispatches commands to clawkerd.
+CP is not the firewall; it is the daemon that, among other things, manages it.
+See Control Plane for the full design.

 Key Design Decisions